Super Lawyers

 The court clearly appears to be wrestling with this issue.
 We should know sometime in early 2013 how the court will rule.
 Hopefully, this page will need a drastic rewrite.

 One other point worth making.
-The Court of Special Appeals recently allowed a defendant to raise the defense of contributory negligence only because she had pled it in her answer.
+The Maryland Appellate Court recently allowed a defendant to raise the defense of contributory negligence only because she had pled it in her answer.
 We tried a case a few years back in Baltimore City where the defendant pled contributory negligence and then renounced that position in discovery, providing specific answers admitting the defendant had no responsibility.
 At trial, the defense attorney started arguing contributory negligence.
 Incredibly, the court let the defendant submit evidence of contributory negligence to the jury (we won, anyway).
-But the take-home message is to make sure the defendant pled contribuory negligence in the answer to the complaint.
+But the take-home message is to ensure the defendant pled contributory negligence in the answer to the complaint.

 Client Reviews